British Armed Forces: Expeditionary forces

 The British Armed Forces place significant importance in the ability to conduct expeditionary warfare.
 While the armed forces are expeditionary in nature, it maintains a core of "high readiness" forces trained and equipped to deploy at very short notice, these include; the Joint Expeditionary Force (Maritime) (Royal Navy), UK Commando Force (Royal Marines), and 16 Air Assault Brigade (British Army).
-Frequently, these forces will act as part of a larger tri-service effort, under the direction of Permanent Joint Headquarters, or along with like-minded allies under the Joint Expeditionary Force.
+Frequently, these forces will act as part of a greater tri-service effort, under the direction of Permanent Joint Headquarters, or along with like-minded allies under the Joint Expeditionary Force.
 Similarly, under the auspices of NATO, such expeditionary forces are designed to meet Britain's obligations to the Allied Rapid Reaction Corps and other NATO operations.

 In 2010, the governments of the United Kingdom and France signed the Lancaster House Treaties which committed both governments to the creation of a Franco-British Combined Joint Expeditionary Force.
 It is envisaged as a deployable joint force, for use in a wide range of crisis scenarios, up to and including high intensity combat operations.
-As a joint force it involves all three armed Services: a land component composed of formations at national brigade level, maritime and air components with their associated Headquarters, together with logistics and support functions.
+As a joint force, it involves all three armed Services: a land component composed of formations at the national brigade level, maritime and air components with their associated Headquarters, together with logistics and support functions.